uncharted-causemos/wm-docs/README.md

 ## Installing MkDocs and the Material theme ##

 The help is designed to build with the latest MkDocs and Material theme.
-It also uses a few extensions provide additional functionality:
+It also uses a few extensions to provide additional functionality:

 - [mkdocs-glightbox](https://github.com/blueswen/mkdocs-glightbox) enables zoom functionality for images.
 - [mkdocs-macros-plugin](https://github.com/fralau/mkdocs_macros_plugin) allows the use of variables in Markdown files.